FOREX-Dollar dips as jobless claims increase

 “There is a small window of opportunity for the Fed to raise rates again, whether it's June or July, and the market now favors July ... the market doesn’t think there’s anything more to be done because the economy looks set to weaken,” said Chandler.

-The euro EUR=EBS was last up 0.57% against the dollar at $1.0759.
+The euro EUR=EBS was last up 0.75% against the dollar at $1.0779.
 The single currency gained despite data showing that the euro zone economy was in a technical recession in the first three months of 2023.
+It got as high as $1.07870, the highest since May 24.

 The Canadian loonie was slightly stronger after the Bank of Canada surprised traders on Wednesday by raising interest rates to 4.75%, a 22-year high.
-The greenback was last down 0.10% at C$1.3355 CAD=D3.
+The greenback was last down 0.09% at C$1.3358 CAD=D3.

-The European Central Bank is expected to raise rates by 25 basis points (bp) when it meets next Thursday, to be followed by another 25 bp increase in July, taking rates to 3.75%.
+The European Central Bank is expected to raise rates by 25 basis points (bps) when it meets next Thursday, to be followed by another 25-bps increase in July, taking rates to 3.75%.

 ========================================================